35 Neighborhoods Across the Country That Are Famous for Spoiling Trick-Or-Treaters

 Actor and celebrity Ian Ziering, of Beverly Hills 90210 and the Sharknado series, lives in Hollywood with his wife and two daughters.
 Although he’s fiercely loyal to his New Jersey roots, he confessed that “Hollywood is the best place to trick-or-treat.”
 It makes sense, he says, considering “the entire town is devoted to all things theatrical.
 And people living here don’t have to go too far out of their way to make their homes look spooky!”

 “Halloween has always been my favorite holiday, Ziering adds.
 “Having my own kids makes it even better.”
+Here are 11 genius pumpkin carving tips you’ll love.

 Don’t pass on South Pasadena, CA